shibby360/linguistics-stuff/chhayan/phrases.md

 + `āŝ`: age

 ## Greeting
-The phrase for "How are you?"(`Kamo het tu?`) literally translates to "How are you?".
+The phrase for "How are you?"(`Het tu kamo?`) literally translates to "How are you?".
 Hi/Hey is `Sālē`, only to be used with people you are familiar with.
 Hello is `Ŝēnam`, which is to be used with people you are unfamiliar with.
 Good morning is `Ṕom t̂āṕē!`